LNSOTOM/fvc_composition/README.md

 This code can be cited and downloaded from: [![DOI](https://zenodo.org/badge/DOI/110.5281/zenodo.15036626.svg)](https://doi.org/10.5281/zenodo.15036626)

 Sotomayor, L. N. (2025). fvcCOVER: Code for image processing, build reference/annotation data and semantic segmentation modelling for mapping fractional vegetation cover in UAS RGB and multispectral imagery.
 Zenodo.

-### Method
-Coming Paper in Peer Review titled: 'Mapping fractional vegetation cover in UAS RGB and multispectral imagery in semi-arid Australian ecosystems using CNN-based semantic segmentation'.

 ## Acknowledgments
 - **Orthomosaics from drone imagery**: the raw RGB (1 cm) and multispectral (5 cm) orthomosaics at **phase A** in workflow can be found: